OVERVIEW

 Pneumonia surveillance

-Respiratory morbidity surveillance system tracks trends in the number of pneumonia and influenza hospitalizations, using anonymised data from a private hospital group.
+The respiratory morbidity surveillance system tracks trends in the number of pneumonia and influenza hospitalizations, using anonymised data from a private hospital group.

 CRDM houses a World Health Organisation (WHO)-designated National Influenza Centre (NIC).
 This is 1 of 142 NICs in 113 countries that form part of the WHO’s Global Influenza Surveillance and Response System (GISRS).
 The South African NIC works closely with the stakeholders from the National Department of Health and the WHO Collaborating Centres to monitor of the emergence of novel, emerging or resistant influenza virus strains through surveillance activities.
 The NIC also performs preliminary genotypic and phenotypic characterization of influenza virus specimens circulating in South Africa and ships representative clinical specimens and isolated viruses to WHO Collaborating Centres for advanced antigenic and genetic analysis.
 The results form the basis for WHO recommendations on the composition of the Northern and Southern hemisphere influenza vaccine each year.

-Since 1999, CRDM has conducted national laboratory-based, population-based active surveillance for invasive disease caused by S. pneumoniae, H. influenzae and N. meningitidis.
+Since 1999, CRDM has conducted national laboratory-based, population-based active surveillance for invasive disease caused by S. pneumoniae, H. influenzae and N. meningitides, and since 2019, Streptococcus agalactiae and Streptococcus pyogenes.
 Enhanced surveillance occurs at 26 hospital sites (at least one in every South African province) where additional clinical data are collected on each patient with invasive disease.
 Surveillance data contribute to the evaluation and understanding of the impact of both the pneumococcal conjugate vaccine (PCV) and the Haemophilus influenzae serotype b conjugate vaccine (Hib CV).
-CRDM also contribute data on numbers and serogroups of Neisseria meningitidis and support diagnostic testing and outbreak response for suspected cases of meningococcal meningitis.
-The data allow for descriptive epidemiology of invasive disease and emergence of resistance in these three pathogens.

 CRDM serves as a regional reference laboratory (RRL) for the WHO Regional Office (WHO/AFRO), Immunization and Vaccine Development Cluster, which is part of the WHO/AFRO (VP-IBD) surveillance network.
 Cerebrospinal fluid samples are submitted from eleven countries (mostly SADC) for molecular detection and serotyping/grouping of S. pneumoniae, H. influenzae and N. meningitidis.
 Data are reported back to countries and WHO AFRO.
 Training and site assessments are also provided to improve surveillance capacity in these 11 countries.